Antifreeze plays an important role in your cooling system.

 If it feels gritty to the touch, then you should get the cooling system flushed and replace the antifreeze.

 - Protection from freezing

 - Compatibility with hard water

-- Compatibility with plastics and elastomers used in the engine
+- Compatibility with plastics and other materials used in cooling systems

 Frequently Asked Questions (FAQs)

 What is the difference between coolant and antifreeze?

 - Antifreeze is a concentrated product and has to be diluted.
 The diluted liquid is usually called coolant.